seanox/process-balancer/README.md

-# ShiftDown
+# Process Balancer (previously ShiftDown)
 My computer with i5 3rd generation (i5 3320M) suffers from the updates from
 Intel and Windows since Meltdown and Spectre were fixed.
 When the CPU is loaded, various IO interfaces have problems, e.g. access to USB devices and sound stutters.

 What helps is to reduce the priority of the processes that generate the load.